axibase/atsd/sql/examples/regularize.md

   WITH INTERPOLATE(30 SECOND, LINEAR, INNER, FALSE)
 ```

-The value at 08:00:00 was excluded because the prior value in the `INNER` mode was not available for linear interpolation.
+The value at 08:00:00 is excluded because the prior value in the `INNER` mode is not available for linear interpolation.

 ```ls
 | datetime                 | value  |